SciSharp/BotSharp/docs/utilities/local-whisper.md

 ![Response of Whisper Model](assets/Result-Local-Whisper.png)

 ### Response Time
 When using a CPU locally, the response time is impressively fast.
 For instance, it can transcribe a 10-minute audio clip into text in approximately 30 seconds.
-For shorter audio files, ranging from 3 to 5 minutes, the transcription response is even quicker.
+For shorter audio files, ranging from 3 to 5 minutes in duration, the transcription response is around a few seconds or even quicker.